decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-05-20-from-single-shot-to-chained.md

 [single-shot Simplex](https://decentralizedthoughts.github.io/2025-06-18-simplex/).
 The chained construction is a simple modification of the single-shot protocol and applies to any Simplex variant with the same inner certificate properties and outer proposal structure.
 See [here](https://decentralizedthoughts.github.io/2022-11-19-from-single-shot-to-smr/) for more generic constructions.
+For a map of the surrounding Simplex line, see the [Simplex chapter](https://decentralizedthoughts.github.io/2026-05-25-chapter-simplex/).

 We will use the decomposition from
 [deconstructing Simplex](https://decentralizedthoughts.github.io/2026-04-23-deconstructing-simplex/)